HelielSouza/Springboot3-JPA-Workshop/README.md

 - **Docker**: Platform that facilitates the creation, deployment, and execution of applications in isolated containers.
 - **Nginx**: Web server and reverse proxy used for load balancing, caching, and security.
 - **VPS Ubuntu**: Virtual Private Server on Linux chosen for hosting the WebService.
-- **SSL Certificate**: Security protocol that encrypts the communication between client and server, generated to ensure the protection of transmitted data.
+- **SSL Certificate**: Generated with Certbot, is a security protocol that encrypts the communication between client and server, generated to ensure the protection of transmitted data.
 This ensures access via HTTPS.
 - **PostgreSQL**: Open-source, robust, and scalable relational database management system.

 ## How it works:
 Send HTTP requests to the public endpoints:

-- **GET**: [/users](https://webservice-spring.helielsouza.com.br/users) - To return all users via JSON (with encrypted password);
+- **GET**: [/users](https://webservice-spring.helielsouza.com.br/users) - To return all users via JSON (The password, even though it is encoded, will not be visible);
 - **GET**: [/users/1](https://webservice-spring.helielsouza.com.br/users/1) - To return a user by ID (it can be any ID) via JSON;
 - **GET**: [/orders](https://webservice-spring.helielsouza.com.br/orders) - To return all orders via JSON;
 - **GET**: [/orders/1](https://webservice-spring.helielsouza.com.br/orders/1) - To return an order by ID (it can be any ID) via JSON;